nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+Welcome to the Paidlancers User Guide!
+We're thrilled to have you here!
+At Paidlancers, we know that freelancing can be both rewarding and challenging.
+As freelancers ourselves, we understand the unique obstacles and opportunities that come with this type of work.
+That's why we created Paidlancers – a desktop app designed to help you streamline your freelancing event management tasks.

+## Introducing Paidlancers

 Paidlancers is a **desktop app for keeping track of your freelancing events, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Paidlancers can get your freelancing event management tasks done faster than traditional GUI apps.

+This user guide will serve as a guide to help you get up to speed in no time!

 ## Table of Contents
 - [Quick Start](#quick-start)